DragonStuff/accelo-test/README.md

 You can kill plack with `sudo salt-ssh -i "app" --raw "sudo pkill -f plackup"` You can start plack again with `sudo salt-ssh --verbose -i "app" state.apply web_download`

+**MAKE SURE TO REPLACE THE DBHOST WITH THE ONE IN THE states/app.sls IF YOU DO THE ABOVE.
+You can also just copy lines 55-66 and put them in states/web_download if you wish and then run the command to start plack.**

 Some other notes:

 * Optimise script to make less calls.